Ajfriel86/HangManGame/README.md

 ![HerokuTwo](./documentation/heroku_two.png)

-- On the newly available page, selcet your deplyment method as GitHub and connect to this
+- On the newly available page, select your deployment method as GitHub and connect to this

 ![HerokuThree](./documentation/heroku_three.png)

-- Enter in the Repo of your project you wish to host on Herko
+- Enter in the Repo of your project you wish to host on Heroku

 ![HerokuFour](./documentation/heroku_four.png)

-- Once it is connected, you can then choose "Automatic Deploys" This will automatucally update your application on every push
+- Once it is connected, you can then choose "Automatic Deploys" This will automatically update your application on every push

 ![HerokuFive](./documentation/heroku_five.png)